-EPS growth is a whopping 29%.
-But the underlying net income growth is just 13.5% -- admittedly solid, but not eye-popping.
-Top-line growth, net sales, is just 5.6%.
-What's going on?
-Well, the company is wringing growth in profits not so much from sales as from reducing the number of shares outstanding, which dropped by 12% over the year.
+EPS growth was a whopping 29%.
+But the underlying net income growth was just 13.5% -- admittedly solid, but not eye-popping.
+Top-line growth (net sales) was just 5.6%.
+What was going on?
+Well, the company was wringing growth in profits not so much from sales as from reducing the number of shares outstanding, which dropped by 12% over the year.

 In the table above, if you didn't know how many shares outstanding the company had, you could still tell that the number of shares had decreased, since EPS was increasing faster than net income (29% vs. 13.5%).